 Skip to contents

-School Data, from Charnes et al. (1981).
-The aim is to explain scores on 3 different tests, reading, mathematics and selfesteem from 70 school sites by means of 5 explanatory variables related to parents and teachers.
+School Data, from Charnes et al. (1981), a large scale social experiment in public school education.
+It was conceived in the late 1960's as a federally sponsored program charged with providing remedial assistance to educationally disadvantaged early primary school students.
+One aim is to explain scores on 3 different tests, reading, mathematics and selfesteem from 70 school sites by means of 5 explanatory variables related to parents and teachers.

 Format